Basics for ice cream production

 Alcohol

 He should give the ice cream a special Taste but may not only in moderation can be used.
-On the one hand the taste should not be too much in the foreground, on the other hand alcohol lowers the freezing point and above a certain percentage, you won't be able to make decent ice cream.
-A small amount of alcohol leads to the formation of smaller ice crystals and thus finer ice structure.
+On the one hand the taste should not be too much in the foreground, on the other hand alcohol lowers the freezing point and above a certain proportion it will no longer be possible to produce reasonable ice.
+A small proportion of alcohol leads to the formation of smaller ice crystals and thus a finer ice structure.
+This can also positively influence the portionability in very cold freezers.
 An example of this is the Amaretto in tiramisu ice cream.

 Eggs